fpereiro/proof/notes.md

 - `o` only is called on F squares that are not blank (thus, only containing 0 and 1).
 Its purpose is to mark the 1s with x (on the E square immediately to their right).
 It marks the 1s from right to left (sees the 1, puts the x to its side, then goes two squares left from the marked 1).
 While it sees 1s, it calls itself.
 When it finds a 0, it calls `q` instead.
 - `q` goes right over F squares.
 While there's 0s or 1s, it keeps on going right by calling itself.
 When it finds a blank, it prints a 1 and goes to the E square to its left, calling `p`.
 - `p` goes left over E squares, calling itself and going left while it finds empty squares.
 When it finds a schwa, it goes to the next F square and calls `f`.
 If, instead, it finds an `x`, it deletes it, goes to the next F square and calls `q`.
 - `f` goes forward over F squares, since this configuration is only called by `p` after seeing a schwa and moving one to the right.
 If it sees a 0 or 1, then it keeps on going to the right and calls itself.
 When it finds a blank F square, it prints a 0, goes two back (to the previous F square) and calls `o`.
-It is confusing that Turing said "any" instead of 0, 1 for this configuration, since this configuration doesn't seem to see any other symbols since it's always on F squares.
+It is confusing that Turing said "any" instead of 0, 1 for this configuration, since this configuration doesn't see any other symbols since it's always on F squares.

 Calls between configs: